Haftamu-Hailu/CC_Final_Project2020/research/TUTORIAL.md

 ### Create Trial account

 Go to the [Tableau](https://www.tableau.com/products/cloud-bi?openExternal=true#online-reg-form) homepage and create a free trial account.
-You can either download the software or use its webversion which is sufficient for this tutorial.
+If you are working on windows or mac download the software.
+For linux users there is no desktop version you can use the webversion which is sufficient for most of this tutorial except the forecasting part.

 ## Task 1 Prepare your Data